mnbjhu/KotlinRedisGraph/README.md

 # Redis For Kotlin [![](https://jitpack.io/v/mnbjhu/KotlinRedisGraph.svg)](https://jitpack.io/#mnbjhu/KotlinRedisGraph)
 ## Overview
-Inspired by Kotlin Exposed, this library aims to provide a type-safe Kotlin DSL for interacting with Redis databases.
+Inspired by Kotlin Exposed, this library aims to provide a type-safe DSL for interacting with Redis to Kotlin.
 #### Redis Graph
 * Construct schemas for nodes
 * Create and delete nodes